tiliv/antibody/docs/journal/autumn-Ryan-Halfway-Authority/index.md

 **The wind-driven Terms and Conditions placed upon the United States by a Unitary Executive** make certain that `No American Dream` is possible `but His`.
 The mantle of power sought after enables that which was `Prepared by God for the Wise Leadership of His People`.
 He can go that far.
 He can go further `by contemplating it while you ignored Him`.
 His `retribution` will be `like God The Father's`. `He is God.` *`Did you think I called Donald Trump a pronoun?`*

 **The mass and sudden `conversion of the Wicked` is anticipated already.** Many false prophets believe they hold God's Original Authority, and the Unitary Executive listens with interest for novel ideas of worth.
-He gathered those most distant to you, `your "Others"` whom you provided no decency in policy or manners.
+It gathered those most distant to you, `your "Others"` whom you provided no decency in policy or manners.
 The Executive was listening.
 The Executive made choirs for them, and they called Donald John Trump `a Prophet`.

 **He has His People, and He forgives eagerly if you cross to His side.** The Unitary Executive threatens domestic military deployment the way Putin talks nuclear strike possibilities, except `Trump is better.
 He makes good.`